All posts by weblio PH

 Let’s have a look at the goals for today.

-“Good Health and Well-Being” is the topic of this unit.
+“Affordable and Clean Energy” is the topic of this unit.

 Today’s Goals

-Learn the vocabulary and expressions related to health and well-being.
+Learn the vocabulary and expressions related to energy

-Get to know and share your thoughts on the countries with a poor healthcare system.
+Get to know and share your thoughts on the countries facing energy issues

-Deepen your knowledge of health issues and well-being by reading passages.
+Deepen your knowledge of energy issues by reading passages

 Let’s introduce ourselves to each other.